 You want to look for larger, more established banks.
 If you can go to the bank to open your account in person, that can help you out in the long run.
 This gives you an opportunity to see the place you are trusting first-hand.

 Banks with low compliance standards may seem like a great option, but a lack of compliance is going to come back to bite you.
 Larger banks are large for a reason.
 They have customers because those customers trust them.

 This is part of the reason why we talk about the same ten countries over and over again.
 There aren’t that many countries that check off all of the boxes that investors should be looking for.

 Diversification and having a Plan B is a necessary insurance policy.
-My team and I have talked about the importance of getting a second passport in numerous articles and videos on our YouTube channel.
+The team here have talked about the importance of getting a second passport in numerous articles and videos on our YouTube channel.